“I Wish My Teeth Were Brighter… What Are My Options?”

 Trauma or Medical Conditions

-Simply put, your teeth can become discolored as a result of aging.
+Simply put, your teeth can become discolored as a result of the natural aging process.
 This is usually compounded by existing stains and the process of enamel breakdown as you age.
 There is also a process of reparative dentin deposition which causes the nerve space to shrink, creating an illusion of grayer tooth shade.

 Teeth Whitening FAQ’s

 Can laser whitening damage your teeth?